wisniewskikr/rep_cq5/Cq5-helloWorld-htmlForm-noValidation/Readme.txt

 This project shows additionally:
 - html tag "form": just html tag "form" is here used;
-- validation: user can not send empty name;
 - java script: hints/titles for buttons are handled by jquery